Today I’m sharing my Hospital Bag Checklist for having a baby!

 14. Going home outfit

-15. Lastly, but not least, anything you want for the baby other than the necessities like diapers and swaddles (even tho they usually provide these at the hospital).
+15. Lastly, but not least, anything you want for the baby other than the necessities like diapers, swaddles (even tho they usually provide these at the hospital), and a cute outfit to come home in.
 Remember to of course set up your carseat weeks in advance just in case too!

 For the Partner (from Brian)